-Andahualas is a very long town, spread out along the river.
-If you’re coming from Ayacucho, don’t be concerned if it drops people off in what looks like the center of town, and the bus continues beyond.
+Andahuaylas is a very long town, spread out along the river.
+If you’re coming from Ayacucho, don’t be concerned if you get droped off the bus at a place that looks like the center of town, and the bus continues beyond.
 You’ll soon reach the bus terminal, which is actually closer to the real center of town.

 How to get arround

 - No big problem.
 Distances are small, just walk.
 If you need a taxi, don’t pay more than 3 Soles ($1 US) in the city.

 - Mototaxis (tuk-tuks) are even cheaper.